Who’s Afraid Of Virginia Woolf? starring Imelda Staunton

-Best known for the iconic 1966 film adaptation starring Elizabeth Taylor and Richard Burton, Edward Albee’s multi Tony Award and Pulitzer Prize-winning play about the disintegration of a marriage returns to the London stage starring Imelda Staunton (Martha) and Conleth Hill (George).
+Best known for the iconic 1966 film adaptation starring Elizabeth Taylor and Richard Burton, Edward Albee’s multi Tony Award and Pulitzer Prize-winning portrait of a marriage in meltdown returns to the London stage starring Imelda Staunton (Martha) and Conleth Hill (George).

 Hailed as having some of the greatest dialogue in American Theatre this new production will be directed by James Macdonald.

 ‘Albee’s enduring masterpiece about the danger of living in a world of illusions.’
 The Guardian (September 2016)

 Who’s Afraid Of Virginia Woolf? runs from 22 February 2017 until 27 May 2017 at the Harold Pinter Theatre.

 In the early hours of the morning on the campus of an American college, Martha, much to her husband George’s displeasure, has invited the new professor Nick and his wife Honey to their home for some after-party drinks.
 As the alcohol flows and dawn approaches, the young couple are drawn into George and Martha’s toxic games until the evening reaches its climax in a moment of devastating truth-telling.

 The cast features Imelda Staunton (Martha), Conleth Hill (George), Luke Treadaway (Nick) and Imogen Poots(Honey).